scalacenter/sprees/README.md

 2. It increases the motivation of the participants.

-If participants get the first PR merged, they are invited to continue solving issues until they feel they are happy with their work!
+If participants get the first PR merged, they are invited to continue solving issues until they are happy with their work!

 At the middle of the spree, the Scala Center and sponsors of the event provide maintainers and participants alike with some refreshment (drinks, sandwiches,